128technology/docs/docs/intro_installation_bootable_media.md

   If installing the 128T software for the first time, a system reboot is required.
   :::

-### Install second HA node for Conductor
+### Install a Second HA Node for the Conductor

-If there is a second node for Conductor HA, install the system with the same process from [Installing ISO](intro_installation_bootable_media.md#installing-the-iso) to [Initialize 128T](intro_installation_bootable_media.md#initialize-the-128t-node) step 2.
+If there is a second node for Conductor HA, install the system using the same process beginning with [Installing the ISO](intro_installation_bootable_media.md#installing-the-iso) and ending at [Initialize 128T](intro_installation_bootable_media.md#initialize-the-128t-node) step 2.
 From Step 2, perform the following:

-1. When prompt for `What kind of Conductor node is this?` Select **2nd HA Node** option.
+1. When prompted for `What kind of Conductor node is this?` Select the **2nd HA Node** option.

   ![2nd HA Node Setup](/img/initializer_Serial4cHANode.png)